 Appraisal of all other employees

-School’s to choose 1 option

-[The appraisal of all other staff will be carried out by the Headteacher.]

-[The Headteacher is responsible for the appraisal of all other employees but has delegated this responsibility, for some staff, to line managers/SLT line managers.
+The Headteacher is responsible for the appraisal of all other employees but has delegated this responsibility, for some staff, to SLT line managers.

 Where employees have fractional contracts with two different line managers, they may undergo two appraisals.